NJahreis/moodle-enrol_campusonline/CONTRIBUTING.md

 > ### Legal Notice <!-- omit in toc -->
 > When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project licence.

+In order to contribute you need an account at the [CAMPUSonline community GitLab](https://gitlab.campusonline.community).
+If **none** of the sign-up methods work for you, please write an e-mail to [mailto://support@campusonline.community[(support@campusonline.community).

 ### Reporting Bugs